GAMS-dev/transfer-r/README.md

 To build this package from source, the following libraries must be installed:
 - zlib

+# How to build #

+A quick and easy way to build `gamstransfer` source package is by running ```R CMD build gamstransfer```.This will generate the package source file.
+To build a binary package, run `R CMD INSTALL gamstransfer --build`.
+This command builds a binary package along with installation.

 # How to install #

 This section explains how to install `gamstransfer` using a pre-built package file.